Top 10 Things to Know About Panguitch

 #8 - John D. Lee, another infamous character, is buried in the Panguitch Cemetary.
 Praised for his establishment of Lee's Ferry across the Colorado River and many other good works settling the area, he was later villified for his role in the Mountain Meadow Massacre.

-#9 - Panguitch ranchers produce thousands of beef cattle every year.
+#9 - Panguitch ranchers produce thousands of beef cattle and sheep every year.

-#10 - Panguitch has all these following service:
+#10 - Panguitch has all these following services:

 - grocery store